Lactate dehydrogenase

 Lactate dehydrogenase (LDH or LD) is an enzyme found in nearly all living cells.
 LDH catalyzes the conversion of pyruvate to lactate and back, as it converts NAD^{+} to NADH and back.
 A dehydrogenase is an enzyme that transfers a hydride from one molecule to another.

 LDH exists in four distinct enzyme classes.
 This article is specifically about the NAD(P)-dependent L-lactate dehydrogenase.
 Other LDHs act on D-lactate and/or are dependent on cytochrome c: D-lactate dehydrogenase (cytochrome) and L-lactate dehydrogenase (cytochrome).

 LDH is expressed extensively in body tissues, such as blood cells and heart muscle.
 Because it is released during tissue damage, it is a marker of common injuries and disease such as heart failure.

+Lactate dehydrogenase is not to be confused with exogenous lactate or lactic acid.